pongasoft/glu/docs/manual/src/main/sphinx/source/console.rst

 By default, a missing agent generates a noop entry in the plan, or in other words it is skipped when the plan runs.
 If you want to change this behavior and generate an entry (which will fail on execution), then change the following property to ``false``::

+   consoles << [
+      name: 'myConsole',
+      ...,
+      configTokens: [
+        misc: """
    // set to false if you want missing agents to not be skipped anymore in plan computation console.plannerService.planner.skipMissingAgents = true
+        """
+      ]
+   ],

 UI configuration
 ^^^^^^^^^^^^^^^^